 This sports medicine centre provides a service to assess the health of sportspeople, their biological development, cardio-circulatory adaptation to physical exercise and to identify any injuries that might interfere with sporting activities.
-It also offers recommendations and guidance for practising sport.
+It also offers recommendations and guidance for practising physical activity and sports.